lissarubi/dalton-vim/README.md

 # Dalton.vim

-Dalton is a minimalist theme for Vim, very based in [Ayu Vim theme](https://github.com/ayu-theme/ayu-vim), with a dark, light and medium theme.
+Dalton is a minimalist theme for Vim, very based in [Ayu Vim theme](https://github.com/ayu-theme/ayu-vim), only with dark theme.

 # Screenshots